 The major requires the foundation courses of micro and macro economics, six upper level courses, two electives from either economics or business, the economics capstone course, two mathematics courses, and one information systems course.

-A minor in economics will enhance your primary academic focus, particularly in business, but also political science, international relations, public administration, international development studies, sociology, health science policy and more.
+A minor in economics will enhance your primary academic focus, particularly in business, but also political science, international relations, public administration, international development studies, sociology, public health and more.

-The economics minor consists of the foundation courses of micro- and macro-economics (Econ 221 and Econ 222), Econ 325 or 326, and three additional economics courses.
+The economics minor consists of the foundation courses of micro- and macro-economics (Econ 221 and Econ 222), Econ 325 or 326, and three additional economics courses from Economics 232 - 346, including at least one 300-level course..
 After completing Econ 221 and Econ 222 with a grade of C or better, students are encouraged to organize the additional four courses for the minor according to their area of academic interest:

 Finance: Econ 326 and three from 331, 338, 339, 343, or 346